sorendipitous/umi-whs/README.md

 ```font-multiplier=p0:6:1.16```<br>
 ```env[verify]=none```

-Extra: if you wish to avoid some scenes possibly inducing motion sickness, add the following line to your ons.cfg after installing:<br>
+Extra: if you wish to avoid some scenes possibly inducing motion sickness, add this line to your ons.cfg after installing:<br>
 ```reduce-motion```

 ## Credits